top of page

 A Little Farm History

 In the late 1880s, Martha Correll, a widow with a young son, purchased land so that Franklin would have an inheritance.
 That simple act of love was the beginning of our family and farm.
-Franklin Correll married a lady named Josie and they had 8 children.
-Their youngest child, Eubert Talton (E.T.) inherited the farm.
+Franklin Correll married a lady named Josie, and they had 8 children.
+Their youngest child, Eubert Talton (E.T.), inherited the farm.

-E.T. was born May 20, 1905; as the youngest child, he cared for his parents and the farm while several siblings had to go away to war and others were married and moved away.
-E.T. was dedicated to the land and his family, and over the years he made changes in the operation to make sure it could sustain his family.
+E.T. was born May 20, 1905; as the youngest child, he cared for his parents and the farm while several siblings had to go away to war, and others were married and moved away.
+E.T. was dedicated to the land and his family, and over the years, he made changes in the operation to make sure it could sustain his family.
 He was also very concerned about conservation and keeping the land a working farm.
-In 1938, the farm became a Grade A Dairy.
-He saw this as a way to adapt and have a continuous revenue source.

-E.T. and his wife Sadie Sharpe had two children, Samuel Edgar in 1943 and Eubert Talton in 1944.
-Growing up on the farm, Sam & Eubert learned the importance of family and stewardship.
+and Eubert Talton in 1944.
+Growing up on the farm, Sam & Eubert learned

-As teenagers desiring spending money, their dad suggested they grow a crop of tomatoes.
+suggested they grow a crop of tomatoes.

 That decision helped set the course of the farm for many years to come.

-In the late 1970s, with the retirement of E.T., Sam & Eubert changed the farm to Correll Brothers Farm and continued to work together growing field corn, soybeans, tomatoes, and dairy cattle.
+In the late 1970s, with the retirement of E.T., Sam & Eubert changed the farm to

-The family were partners in Rowan Milk Transport and produced several crops of tomatoes each year.
+The family was partners in Rowan Milk Transport and

-They served on many local, state, and national agriculture boards and committees to help improve soil and water conservation, milk marketing, tomato varieties, and much more.
+They served on many local, state, and national agriculture boards

-In 1996, Sam’s son, David, graduated from NC State University with a BS degree in Animal Science and returned to the farm full time.
+In 1996, Sam’s son, David, graduated from NC State University with a BS degree in Animal Science and returned to the farm full-time.
 In the next few years, the dairy flourished and was recognized as one of the top milking herds in the Southeast.
-In 1997 David married Cheryl McCoy, a fellow NC State alumna.
+In 1997, David married Cheryl McCoy, a fellow NC State alumna.

 Farming is a business that must evolve and change in order to remain sustainable.
 One of these major changes happened in 2001 when Sam and Eubert sold a tract of land.
 The 100 acres of land was not connected to the farm originally purchased by Martha, and they wanted a clear path forward for the home farm to remain in the family as a working farm.
 The sale of this land changed the farm from Correll Brothers Farm to Correll Farms, LLC, and created a partnership between David and his parents.
-Eubert semi-retired but has remained an integral part of the operation.
+Eubert is semi-retired but has remained an integral part of the operation.
 As the US dairy economy continued to decline, in 2005, a decision was made to sell the dairy herd.
 This was not an easy decision for David, as most of his life had revolved around studying and working with dairy cattle.
-However, as a father and husband, he knew he had to make decisions just as his great-grandfather had to ensure that the farm could sustain and remain in business.
+However, as a father and husband, he knew he had to make decisions just as his great-grandfather had to ensure

 In 2015, David was honored as one of the